Solving Schr\"{o}dinger Equation Using Tensor Neural Network

 which will be called the Schr\"{o}dinger equation in this paper.

 Unfortunately, there are two main difficulties in solving Schr\"{o}dinger equation (\ref{Energy_Definition}).
-The first difficulty is that (\ref{Energy_Definition}) is a high-dimensional optimization problem and the dimension of the wave-function $\Psi(\mathbf r)$ is $3N$.
+The first difficulty is that (\ref{Energy_Definition}) is a high-dimensional optimization problem and the dimension of the wave function $\Psi(\mathbf r)$ is $3N$.
 Both the number of grids meshed from the $\mathbf r$ space and the computational complexity of direct quadrature scheme grow exponentially in $N$.
 This crisis which is known as the curse of dimensionality (CoD) \cite{bellman1957dynamic} leads to that (\ref{Energy_Definition}) is almost impossible solved by traditional numerical methods.
-The second difficulty is that the Pauli exclusion principle must be imposed on the wave-function \cite{pauli1925zusammenhang}.
-Based on Pauli exclusion principle, the wave-function should satisfy the anti-symmetry property, i.e., the following equality holds for $1\leq i\neq j \leq N$
+The second difficulty is that the Pauli exclusion principle must be imposed on the wave function \cite{pauli1925zusammenhang}.
+Based on Pauli exclusion principle, the wave function should satisfy the anti-symmetry property, i.e., the following equality holds for $1\leq i\neq j \leq N$

 where $T_{ij}$ denotes the exchange operator for different position of electrons

 Such coercive conditions restrict the selection of the trial function set and always generate extra computational work.